TL;DR: The perfect temperature for FDM printers depends on multiple factors

 Conclusion

-You should play with the temperatures.
-It is not enough to just print a temperature calibration tower, as the temperature required depends too much on the speed and geometry of the print.
+Experimentation with temperatures is crucial.
+Merely printing a temperature calibration tower is insufficient, as the necessary temperature heavily depends on the speed and geometry of the print.

 Update

-Here you can see the results more clearly:
+Below, you can more clearly see the results: